practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 ```

 By blocking inside the second callback, the I/O loop has to wait 5 seconds
 before it's able to continue calling the rest of the callbacks.
+This is
+obviously a bad thing, and it is important
+to avoid this kind of situation when possible.
+Of course, non-blocking
+callbacks are not enough, the event loop also needs to make use of non-blocking
+I/O. Let's talk a bit more about that now.

-### IO events
+## IO events

 At the most basic level, there are only two events for an IO object:

-1. Readable: The IO is readable; data is waiting for us.
-Examples:
+1. Readable: The IO is readable, data is waiting for us.
-   Data has been read from the disk or a client/server has sent you data.

-2. Writable: The IO is writable; we can write data.
+2. Writable: The IO is writable, we can write data.

 These might sound a little confusing: How can a client know that the server
 will send us data?
 It can't.
 Readable doesn't mean "the server will send us
 data", it means "the server has already sent us data".
 In that case the data
 is handled by the kernel in your OS.
-When you "read" from an IO object you're
+Whenever you read from an IO object, you're
 actually just copying bytes from the kernel.
+If the receiver does not read

-If you don't read from an IO, the kernel's buffer will become full and the
+from IO, the kernel's buffer will become full and the sender's IO will
-sender's IO will no longer be writable.
-The sender will then have to wait
+no longer be writable.
+The sender will then have to wait until the
-until the receiver can catch up and free up the kernel's buffer.
+receiver can catch up and free up the kernel's buffer.
+This is
+what makes non-blocking IO operations tricky to work with.

-Because these low level operations can be tedious to work with, the goal
+Because these low level operations can be tedious to handle manually, the
-of an I/O loop is to trigger some more usable events:
+goal of an I/O loop is to trigger some more usable events for application
+programmers:

 1. Data: A chunk of data was sent to us.
 2. Close: The IO was closed.